OctopusDeploy/blog/blog/2021-04/introducing-the-octopus-control-center/index.md

 The Octopus Account was pieced together over time.
 We built the first iteration in July 2018, when we released Octopus Cloud V1.

 We needed a place for account management tools, like billing.
-Next came Octopus ID, then self-service features like server license management, and we continued adding features without considering the overall experience.
+Next came Octopus ID, then self-service features like server license management, and we continued adding features one at a time, without pausing to consider the overall experience.

 As a customers, you should enjoy every touch-point across Octopus, so now that the Octopus Account is well established, we’ve taken the time to redesign it and consider the whole experience.